DarienLibrary/website_content/content/_finished/elementary_ipads/elementary-ipads.md

 **Drive Ahead!
 Sports** By Dodreams Fairytale Company<br />
 Drive all kinds of cars and trucks!

+**Duckie Deck Card Wars** By DuckieDeck<br />
+Practice math and play an engaging card game.

 **Every Day** By Highlights<br />
 Build skills needed for school through play.

+**GoNoodle** By GoNoddle, Inc.<br />
+Turn screen time into a chance to get kids moving and engage their minds.

 **INKS** By State of Play Games<br />
 Pinball and art combined.